openstack-infra/irc-meetings/README.rst

 Example
 -------

-This is an example of the yaml for the Nova team meeting.
+This is an example of the YAML for the Nova team meeting.
 The whole file will be imported into Python as a dictionary.

 * The project name is shown below.